mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/Three Blind Mice.md

 (+ 0 ), 1D x 10 minutes

 p.19 _Acting naturally knowing there are stowaways aboard_ :
-Carousing OR Jack-of-All-Trades check, Intelligence OR Social Standing, Easy (+ 4 ), 1D minutes _Herding xeeboo half a kilometre_ : Animals (farming) check, Strength OR Education, Average (+ 0 ), 1D x 10 minutes Animals (riding) or Animals (survival) or Animals (veterinary) can be used at one difficulty level harder.
+Carousing OR Jack-of-All-Trades check, Intelligence OR Social Standing, Easy (+ 4 ), 1D minutes _Herding xeeboo half a kilometer_ : Animals (farming) check, Strength OR Education, Average (+ 0 ), 1D x 10 minutes Animals (riding) or Animals (survival) or Animals (veterinary) can be used at one difficulty level harder.

 p.21 Finding Bretton in the city : Streetwise check, Education or Intelligence, Difficult (-2), 1D days